-The information in this brochure is meant for educational purposes and should not be used as substitute for medical diagnosis or treatment.
+The information in this brochure is meant for educational purposes and should not be used as a substitute for medical diagnosis or treatment.
 Please seek your doctor's advice before starting any treatment or if you have any questions related to your health, physical fitness or medical condition.
+Information is accurate at the time of printing.